Datalumina logo

 Introduction: AI’s promise vs. reality

 Artificial Intelligence (AI) has been heralded as a game-changer for businesses, promising to transform industries, boost efficiency, and unlock unprecedented innovation.
-Yet, a stark reality persists: while 98% of companies are exploring AI, only 26% have managed to move beyond pilot projects and generate real value.
-A recent report by Boston Consulting Group (BCG) sheds light on this gap, highlighting the barriers organizations face and what distinguishes successful AI adopters from the rest.
+Yet, the reality is more complex: while 98% of companies are exploring AI, only 26% have successfully moved beyond pilot projects to create real value.

 The common barriers to AI success

-3. The most successful AI initiatives rely on a blend of technical expertise and organizational readiness.
+The most successful AI initiatives rely on a blend of technical expertise and organizational readiness.
 However, many businesses lack skilled AI professionals and struggle to cultivate AI literacy across their workforce.
+Without reimagining workflows and investing in change management, even the best AI systems can fail to deliver.

 What successful companies do differently